symfony/symfony-docs/reference/dic_tags.rst

 This is mostly useful when running your projects in application servers that reuse the Symfony application between requests to improve performance.
-This tag is applied for example to the built-in :doc:`data collectors </profiler/data_collector>` of the profiler to delete all their information.
+This tag is applied for example to the built-in :ref:`data collectors <profiler-data-collector>` of the profiler to delete all their information.

 .. _dic_tags-mime: